-3.3 Receding Horizon Control Using Differential Flatness
+4.3 Receding Horizon Control Using Differential Flatness

 In this section we demonstrate how to use differential flatness to find fast numerical algorithms for solving the optimal control problems required for the receding horizon control results of the previous section.
 We consider the affine nonlinear control system where all vector fields and functions are smooth.
 For simplicity, we focus on the single input case, $u \in \mathbb{R}$.
-We wish to find a trajectory of equation (3.11) that minimizes the performance index (3.8), subject to a vector of initial, final, and trajectory constraints
+We wish to find a trajectory of equation (4.11) that minimizes the performance index (4.8), subject to a vector of initial, final, and trajectory constraints respectively.
+For conciseness, we will refer to this optimal control problem as

-$$\dot{x} = f(x) + g(x)u,\tag{3.11}$$
+$$\dot{x} = f(x) + g(x)u, \tag{4.11}$$